dcunited001/dcunited001.github.io/_posts/2018-12-13-a-material-conception-of-soul.md

 > playing doxastic games and controlling what people see and hear.
 By
 > the way, fuck you Craig Eversole and fuck the Pentacostal Church
 > too.
 I don't need to hide in darkness.
 I don't need to fear light.
 I
 > never have.
 I never will.
 Fabricator.
 Liar.
 "Snake" handler.
+Can you
+> conquer the shame of your sin?
+Nope.
+That's a blockade of entangled
+> information states.
+You cannot have one without the other, Criag.

 ![And the Devil always has something to say, huh?](/img/posts/2018-12-13-material-conception-of-soul/the-devil.jpg)